macoskey/HistotripsyMatlab/README.md

 3.  type: scoop install git

 Mac:
-1. Start terminal
+1. Start terminal and enter the following
-2.  enter: /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+2.  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-3.  type: brew install git
+3.  brew install git

 After, do this on either Windows or Mac:
 1.  make a github account with your umich email